BBK-Mobility/Jumio3.5.0/README.md

 No data returned.

-# FAQ

-This is a list of common Android build issues and how to resolve them:
-* Gradle plugin 4.X not supported, please install 5.X

-	-> Change the version in the gradle-wrapper.properties file
-* MinSdkVersion/TargetSdkVersion not supported in AndroidManifest.xml

-	-> Remove both versions from AndroidManifest.xml as suggested by Android Studio (as they are taken from build.gradle only since Gradle 5)
-* Command "compile" is obsolete, use implementation instead

-	-> Change all dependency declarations to use "implementation" instead of "compile" to support the latest gradle changes - https://github.com/Jumio/mobile-cordova/blob/master/demo/platforms/android/build.gradle#L291
-* Theme.Netverify/Bam/DocumentVerification/Authentication cannot be resolved

-	-> Add the Jumio dependencies as proposed here: https://github.com/Jumio/mobile-cordova/blob/master/demo/platforms/android/build.gradle#L95
-* Ressources from styles.xml "cornerRadius" and others not found

-  -> Build tools and support library are not at version 28.
-Change compileSdk and buildToolsVersion as described here -> https://github.com/Jumio/mobile-cordova/blob/master/demo/platforms/android/build.gradle#L222
-* Device-ready not fired after X seconds

-  -> The plugin definition in "YOURPROJECT/platforms/android/platform_www/plugins/cordova-plugin-jumio-mobilesdk/www" might be duplicated/corrupted due to the issue mentioned in this Stackoverflow post - https://stackoverflow.com/questions/28017540/cordova-plugin-javascript-gets-corrupted-when-added-to-project/28264312#28264312 , please fix the duplicated "cordova.define()" call in these files as mentioned in the post.

 # Support

 ## Contact

 If you have any questions regarding our implementation guide please contact Jumio Customer Service at support@jumio.com or https://support.jumio.com.
 The Jumio online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with Jumio.
 Check it out at: https://support.jumio.com.

-## Licenses
-The software contains third-party open source software.
-For more information, please see [Android licenses](https://github.com/Jumio/mobile-sdk-android/tree/master/licenses) and [iOS licenses](https://github.com/Jumio/mobile-sdk-ios/tree/master/licenses)

-This software is based in part on the work of the Independent JPEG Group.

 ## Copyright